Think your typical homeowner’s insurance covers everything?

 Unlike flooding and sewer backup, this refers to damage caused by ‘clean’ water such as due to indoor pipes bursting, a broken water main, malfunctioning appliances (dishwasher, clothes washer, etc.).

-Damage resulting from earthquakes, sinkholes, mudflows, or landslides are typically not covered.
+Damage resulting from earthquakes, sinkholes, mudflows, or landslides is typically not covered.
 Coverage has to be purchased separately.

 Jewellery and Rare Collectibles